k-barber/ccmb-doc/content/Adventure Log/227 - The One Where Momen Almost Finds Out.md

 log number: 227
 date: 2025-04-15
 ---
+I start the slow process of preparing the dragon for raising, starting with the scrubbing of scales and cleaning out of wounds.
+This takes the better part of an hour during which [[Tittlin]] and [[Spesof Beegstick|Spesof]] wander off for more exciting things.
+The next step is the most difficult.
+Using a large selection of knives and hatchets, I work my way into the dragon just back from the rib cage.
+The work is... relatively clean thanks to the blood being previously drained, but I'm still glad to have switched into clothes that keep it out of my beard.
+I work my way forwards over the next half hour, carefully removing unnecessary organs until I reach the cold, dead heart.
+Removing it as gently as one can, I set it down in the waiting tray beside the other viscera.

+The heart removed, I begin fashioning its replacement.
+I take the salamander heart and fasten it to a waiting stand, inserting funnels to the upper vena cava and corking the lower one.
+On a separate vial I use my tattoo and finger to mark out the runes for an enchantment.
+I pour in the giant crocodile blood and set it above a flame, the enchantment protecting it from the heat as it begins to bubble.
+As faint lines of smoke indicate the enchantment is nearing its limit, I pour in the lava-like elemental essence.
+Quickly corking it, I remove it from the flame with a gloved hand and swish it around, blending the glowing mixture together.

+With the mixture prepared I return to the salamander heart, pouring it in through the funnel until the mixture begins to dribble out the other end.
+As the heart begins to glow and beat, I draw a short set of runes on its front,
 - Take monster parts to Atlanta
 - Prepping the dragon
 - Tit & spes wait outside